-Your professional opportunities are largely shaped by where you live, your chosen industry, and the degree you have earned.
+Your professional opportunities depend on where you live, your chosen industry, and your level of education.

-Many state governments oversee local school districts to ensure that special needs students receive an adequate education.
+Many state government agencies oversee local school districts to ensure that students with special needs receive an adequate education.
 Administrators in these state offices may conduct site visits, facilitate the distribution of funds, and train teachers in new instructional practices.